-The Impact Award recognizes graduate students whose research has a special impact on the citizens of North Carolina.
+The Impact Award recognizes graduate students whose research contributes to the educational, economic, physical or social well-being of the citizens of North Carolina.

 The Graduate School recognizes Impact Award recipients at the Annual Graduate Student Recognition Celebration.